Welcome to the

 6:00 PM Field is packed, event is over

-There are some minor rules changes to the 2016 FRC game, FIRST Stronghold.
+There will be some minor rules changes to the 2017 FRC game, FIRST Steamworks.

 - Four teams will be on each alliance in the playoffs.